KaffeDiem/kaffediem.github.io/snippets.md

 ---
 layout: page
-title: Snippets
+title: Projects
-permalink: /snippets/
+permalink: /projects/
 ---

-Short solutions to discrete problems that I face often.
+Projects that I have been doing in my freetime.